hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 ## Don't even try to argue.
 It was exactly back then.

-This means the most comfortable way to access the reasonably-sized chunk of data is a query language.
+This means the most comfortable way to access the reasonably-sized chunk of structured data is a query language.
 This usually gets achieved by indexing solutions which in most cases turn out to be a node deploy along with some DBMS (PostgreSQL, MySQL/MariaDB, others) deployed nearby, having a synchronizing service instance.
 This leads to at least three services deployed, a